 Demand for low performance athletic wear is increasing

 In the last few years, demand for low-performance footwear in the U.S. and Europe has grown significantly.
 Low-performance footwear refers to footwear that is not intended for athletic use.
 In this segment, Nike faces competition from low cost manufacturers that are trying to establish a foothold in the U.S. and other international markets.
 Nike has gradually increased its focus on selling low-performance footwear through its Converse and Hurley brands.

 High growth potential in China and emerging markets

 With the rapidly growing economies of China and other emerging markets such as Brazil, these regions have emerged as key markets for Nike.
-The company is experiencing strong growth in virtually every one of its business segment in these regions, and the trend is expected to carry forward.
+The company is experiencing strong growth in virtually every one of its business segments in these regions, and the trend is expected to carry forward.

 Trefis Forecast Rationale for Nike Footwear Global Market Share

 This refers to the dollar market share of Nike footwear in the global market for sports and sports inspired footwear.

 Nike footwear global market share has consistently grown over the years and reached about 20.8% at the end of 2014.
 This can be attributed to strong marketing and innovation by Nike as its product line has been consistently evolving.